Your order fulfillment process can significantly impact your business’s overall efficiency and success.

 To avoid all those negatives, you need to develop a smooth workflow that’s highly efficient and free of errors.
 Doing so can help you build a solid foundation of happy, loyal customers, save your business time and money, and reduce labor requirements.

 You want your customers to love your products and services so much that they spread the word to their friends and family and write raving reviews for your business online.
-Word of mouth is still one of the most influential types of marketing: 86% of customers trust WOM recommendations and reviews.
+Word of mouth is still one of the most influential types of marketing.
+According to a Nielsen survey, 92% of consumers believe their friends and family over any kind of marketing.

 Here’s an overview of how the order fulfillment process works and how to optimize your strategies and workflows to best handle every aspect of it.